zmij/math/README.md

 #### Memory buffers as vectors

-A memory buffer can be accessed as a container of vectors with certain properties (size, axes).
+A memory buffer can be accessed as a container of vectors with certain properties (size, components).
 A constant buffer can be used to read data in a structured manner, a non-costant buffer can be used to modify data in the buffer via `vector_view` and `memory_vector_view` utility classes.
 A `vector_view` is for reading a single element, `memory_vector_view` is for using a buffer as a 'container' of vectors.

 ```C++
 #include <psst/math/vector_view.hpp>